Time series anomaly detection with reconstruction-based state-space models: Results

 \section{Results}

 In this section, we compare the proposed method with several state-of-the-art anomaly detection approaches in synthetic and real-world datasets.
 Throughout the paper, we use the same network structure for the proposed method, where $E(.)$ has one LSTM layer with dimension 4, so is the hidden state; $D(.)$ has one LSTM layer of dimension 4, followed by a fully connected layer of dimension 4; $BiLSTM(.)$ has two Bidirectional LSTM layers of dimension 4, and $f(.)$ has two fully connected layers of dimension 4.
-Throughout the paper, we apply min-max normalization to continuous variables, and one-hot encoding to discrete variables.
-We use 3/4 of training data for training the proposed model, and the rest 1/4 training data for validation purpose. $\alpha_1$, $\alpha_2$, $\alpha_3$, $\beta_1$, $\beta_2$, $\beta_3$ in (\ref{equation:loss}) are fixed as 1, 1, 1, 0.1, 0.1, 0.1.
+Throughout the paper, we apply min-max normalization to continuous variables and one-hot encoding to discrete variables.
+We use 3/4 of the training data for training the proposed model, and the rest 1/4 of the training data for validation. $\alpha_1$, $\alpha_2$, $\alpha_3$, $\beta_1$, $\beta_2$, $\beta_3$ in (\ref{equation:loss}) are fixed as 1, 1, 1, 0.1, 0.1, 0.1 for all the experiments, as we find it usually achieves desirable results.

-\subsection{Baseline methods}
+\subsection{Baseline Methods}

-We consider the following anomaly detection approaches as baselines: \begin{itemize} \item Isolation Forest (IF) \cite{Liu2008} is a isolation-based method by learning a tree-based architecture \item AutoEncoder (AE) \cite{Lecun2015} consists of an encoder and a decoder of fully connected layers, and uses reconstruction error as anomaly score \item LSTM AutoEncoder (LSTM AE) \cite{Pankaj2016} consists of an encoder and a decoder implemented as LSTM networks, and uses reconstruction error as anomaly score \item Deep Autoencoding Gaussian Mixture Model (DAGMM) \cite{Zong2018} jointly learns a deep autoencoder and a Gaussian mixture model to represent the likelihood of observations \item Neural System Identification and Bayesian Filtering (NSIBF) \cite{Feng2021} jointly learns encoder, decoder as well as state transition function, and uses Bayesian filtering to recursively update the state estimate \item UnSupervised Anomaly Detection (USAD) \cite{Audibert2020} adversarially trains an autoencoder model in order to amplify the reconstruction errors of abnormal samples \end{itemize}
+We consider the following anomaly detection approaches as baselines: \begin{itemize} \item Isolation Forest (IF) ~\cite{Liu2008} is an isolation-based method by learning a tree-based architecture \item AutoEncoder (AE) ~\cite{Lecun2015} consists of an encoder and a decoder of fully connected layers, and uses reconstruction error as the anomaly score \item LSTM AutoEncoder (LSTM AE) ~\cite{Pankaj2016} consists of an encoder and a decoder implemented as LSTM networks, and uses reconstruction error as the anomaly score \item Deep Autoencoding Gaussian Mixture Model (DAGMM) ~\cite{Zong2018} jointly learns a deep autoencoder and a Gaussian mixture model to calculate the likelihood of observations \item Neural System Identification and Bayesian Filtering (NSIBF) ~\cite{Feng2021} jointly learns the encoder, decoder and state transition function, and uses Bayesian filtering to recursively update the state estimates \item UnSupervised Anomaly Detection (USAD) ~\cite{Audibert2020} adversarially trains an autoencoder model to amplify the reconstruction errors of abnormal samples \end{itemize}